vrandall66/front-end-submissions-public/1710/linked-list/jordan-michelle.md

 - Good error messaging.
 - Small fixes for responsiveness across all screen sizes.
 - Following conventions for commiting but would like to see more than 3 branches for features.
 - Good spacing/indentation in HTML.
 Small areas to push forward with ARIA - lang, alt attributes.
-Don't need to wrap labels around label if you are linking with for/id.
+Don't need to wrap labels around inputs if you are linking with for/id.
 Run through Chromevox or other screen reader next time.
 - Good organization of CSS file!
 - Nice work - no anonymous functions.
 You both have a clear understanding of event delegation.
 Both knew what code (including Regex) is doing.
 - Longer functions in JS could be refactored.